-- 1) Every student has the right to the services of faculty, administrative officers and counseling referral programs of the institution without regard to race, color, sex, age, sexual orientation, political belief, religious affiliation or ethnic origin. - 2) Every student has the right to a fair and impartial academic evaluation - 3) Every student has the right to a campus environment characterized by safety and order. - 4) Every student has the right to a campus environment free of discrimination, harassment and/or sexual misconduct. - 5) State and federal laws confer upon each student the right to have the institution maintain and protect the confidential status of certain records. - 6) Students involved in University sponsored groups have the right to use campus facilities provided the facilities are used for a stated purpose on behalf of the organization and in accordance with regulations of the institution. - 7) Registered student organizations may invite and hear speakers as long as they serve to meet the stated purpose of the group.
+- 1) Every student has the right to the services of faculty, administrative officers and counseling referral programs of the institution without regard of race, color, national or ethnic origin, sex, sexual orientation, gender identity or gender expression, religion, age, disability, genetic information or veteran status. - 2) Every student has the right to a fair and impartial academic evaluation. - 3) Every student has the right to a campus environment characterized by safety and order. - 4) Every student has the right to a campus environment free of discrimination, harassment and/or sexual misconduct. - 5) State and federal laws confer upon each student the right to have the institution maintain and protect the confidential status of certain records. - 6) Students involved in University sponsored groups have the right to use campus facilities provided the facilities are used for a stated purpose on behalf of the organization and in accordance with regulations of the institution. - 7) Registered student organizations may invite and hear speakers as long as they serve to meet the stated purpose of the group.